Ganni Just Collaborated With Levi's In The Best Possible Way

-Copenhagen Fashion Week is usually a highlight of summer and not just because of the city’s laid-back feel, effortlessly cool crowd, and sun-soaked canals.
-Compared to Fashion Month’s Big Four – New York, London, Paris, and Milan – Copenhagen is a much smaller affair and has thus written its own rules.
-Operating at a luxuriously slower pace, the shows are spaced out; lazy lunches punctuate the schedule, and brands’ evening events feel more like family gatherings than corporate functions (guests often end up dancing on tables into the early hours).
-The Danes have always done it differently but spring '21, kicking off in the capital today, is a world away from seasons past.
+Copenhagen Fashion Week is usually a highlight of summer and not just because of the city’s laid-back feel, effortlessly cool crowd and sun-soaked canals.
+Compared to fashion month’s Big Four – New York, London, Paris and Milan – Copenhagen is a much smaller affair and has thus written its own rules.
+Operating at a luxuriously slower pace, the shows are spaced out, lazy lunches punctuate the schedule and brands’ evening events feel more like family gatherings than corporate functions (guests often end up dancing on tables into the early hours).
+The Danes have always done it differently but SS21, kicking off in the capital today, is a world away from seasons past.

 Advertisement

-Back in January, Ganni, Scandinavia’s most successful sartorial export, used its fall '20 collection to ask: "What will 2020 bring us?"
-The decade began with catastrophe — bushfires ripped through Australia; news of a contagious virus was rumbling across the West; tensions between the US and Iran reminded us how close nuclear conflict could be — but even so, none of us had any idea just how radically different 2020 would shape up to be.
-"It’s been a crazy year so far and it took a turn no one had expected," co-founder and creative director, Ditte Reffstrup, told me ahead of today’s show.
-"I think everyone has been doubtful of whether they were in the right place or doing the right thing — I know I have."
+Back in January, Ganni, Scandinavia’s most successful sartorial export, used its AW20 collection to ask: "What will 2020 bring us?"
+The decade began with catastrophe – bushfires ripped through Australia; news of a contagious virus was rumbling across the West; tensions between the US and Iran reminded us how close nuclear conflict could be – but even so, none of us had any idea just how radically different 2020 would shape up to be.
+"It’s been a crazy year so far and it took a turn no one had expected," cofounder and creative director, Ditte Reffstrup, tells me ahead of today’s show.
+"I think everyone has been doubtful of whether they were in the right place, or doing the right thing – I know I have."
 Ganni, though, has always championed optimism.
-In the face of a terrifying start to the year, the fall '20 show was a defiant and hopeful look to the 12 months ahead.
+In the face of a terrifying start to the year, the AW20 show was a defiant and hopeful look to the 12 months ahead.
 Calling upon its community of creatives and teaming up with 20 artists across assorted mediums, deadstock fabrics were turned into exclusive products and pop-ups brought a slice of Copenhagen Fashion Week to the brand’s flagships in London and New York.

 Where fashion feels turgid with unnecessary and uninspiring brand collaborations, Ganni’s approach always feels fresh, in part because they’re never about slapping two names on an item and hoping their customer takes the bait.
 Instead, Ditte and Nicolaj (her partner in business and in life) invite people from their network to look at things with a fresh pair of eyes.
 "It’s not about a brand moment for me; I love the synergy and new ideas that come from working together – it takes two!
 When you collaborate you don’t stand still, you keep evolving."
 Evolution is surely what we’re all hoping will be the silver lining of this dark, uncertain year.
 Searching for answers to the question posed last season, Ganni 202020 brings together a cast of creators – "a mix of old and new friends from near and far" – to launch a three-day exhibition exploring the decade ahead.